-You may not notice a problem for years, until a shift in market forces, or a hidden defect of the investment reveals itself.
+Such recommendations may not result in losses for years, until a shift in market forces, or a hidden defect of the investment reveals itself.

-Over-concentration is related to failure to diversify, and will often reveal other problems with the sale of the investment.
-Often, the broker or financial advisor will violate other rules such as breach of fiduciary duty -for example: by over-concentrating the investor’s portfolio because he or she receives a higher commission for a certain type of investment.
-Failure to properly diversify an investment may also constitute professional negligence, and fraud.
+The failure to diversify in is often connected to other violations, and will often reveal other problems with the sale of the investment.
+Often, the broker or financial advisor will violate other rules such as breach of fiduciary duty.
+For example, over-concentrating the investor’s portfolio may occur he or she receives a higher commission for a certain type of investment.
+Failure to properly diversify an investment portfolio may also be related to professional negligence, and fraud, for failing to disclose material facts.

 The Law Office of Daniel Bakondi